Last updated on March 28th, 2026

 - Rhombus: Also downtown, Rhombus has awesome pizza and some really great beers of their own and other craft breweries.
 I loved the Gorgonzola Pear pizza, but they’ve added more varieties since my last visit, so there are even more great-looking choices available.

 - Granite City: A regional restaurant/brew pub chain with top-notch grilled items.
-It’s a cross between a casual grill and a fancy steakhouse with consistently great food.
+It’s a cross between a casual grill and a fancy steakhouse with consistently good food.

-But there are lots more that come highly recommended, including some less expensive options.
+But there are lots more that come highly recommended, including some budget options.

 Eating and drinking in Moorhead